-If you're going to need medical treatment, or if you're already getting it, contact your WCB representative before leaving the province.
-Your representative will let you know how this might affect your compensation benefits.
+If you're going to need medical treatment, or if you're already getting it, contact your customer care facilitator before leaving the province.
+Your customer care facilitator will let you know how this might affect your compensation benefits.

 What happens if I move out of the province while I'm getting benefits?